IBM/automation-ibmcloud-infra-zos-dev/README.md

 ### Manually apply each architecture in the solution

-1. From the root of the cloned repository directory, run `./launch.sh`.
-This will start a docker container that contains the required libraries to run the terraform scripts.
+If you choose not to use the `apply-all.sh` script, then you can execute each layer individually using these steps:

-2. The container should have opened in the `/terraform` as the working directory which should be mounted from repository directory on the host.  ⚠ Be sure to change to the `/workspace/current` directory.
+1. The container should have opened in the `/terraform` as the working directory which should be mounted from repository directory on the host.  ⚠ Be sure to change to the `/workspace/current` directory.
-3. Change directory to the terraform layer that will be applied (e.g. `000-account-setup` and `100-common-services`)
+2. Change directory to the terraform layer that will be applied (e.g. `000-account-setup` and `100-common-services`)
-4. Initialize the environment with `terraform init`
+3. Initialize the environment with `terraform init`
-5. Apply the terraform with `terraform apply -auto-approve`.
+4. Apply the terraform with `terraform apply -auto-approve`.
 If all is configured properly you should not be prompted again and the terraform should run to completion.
-6. It is recommended to run Terraform bundles in this order:
+5. It is recommended to run Terraform bundles in this order:
    - `000`
    - `110`
    - `120`|`130` (you should not run both)